-The Town's intergovernmental relations staff is responsible for monitoring state legislation as well as implementing the Town Council-approved State Legislative Agenda.
-Intergovernmental relations staff, in collaboration with other Town departments, is also responsible for representing the Town with statewide and regional partner organizations including the League of Arizona Cities and Towns, Maricopa Association of Governments (MAG), and the Central Arizona Governments (CAAG).
+The Town's intergovernmental relations staff educates and advocates on behalf of the community at the Arizona State Legislature in accordance with the Town’s Legislative Guiding Principles and the Council-adopted Corporate Strategic Plan.
+Intergovernmental relations staff, in collaboration with other Town departments, is also responsible for representing the Town with statewide and regional partner organizations including the League of Arizona Cities and Towns, Maricopa Association of Governments (MAG) and the Central Arizona Governments (CAG).

-Intergovernmental relations staff engages state legislators and the governor's staff on issues of local and statewide significance.
-Their efforts are guided by the Town's State Legislative Agenda, which is adopted annually by the Town Council before the start of each legislative session.
+Intergovernmental relations staff engages members of the Arizona State Legislature and the Office of the Governor as well as staff on issues of local and statewide significance.
+Efforts are guided by the Town's Legislative Guiding Principles, adopted annually by the Town Council before the start of each legislative session.

-Town of Queen Creek 2015 State Legislative Agenda
+Town of Queen Creek 2019 Legislative Guiding Principles

 Legislative Action Alerts

-If you would like to be notified when the Town needs resident assistance with contacting legislators, please sign up for legislative action alerts through the e-notification system.
-When e-mails are sent out, they will provide a summary of the issue as well as contact information for state legislators.
+If you would like to be notified when the Town needs resident assistance with contacting Legislators, please sign up for legislative action alerts through the e-notification system.
+When e-mails are sent out, they will provide a summary of the issue, a draft communication and contact information for applicable state Legislators.

 Throughout the legislative session, Town staff participates in weekly meetings coordinated by the League of Arizona Cities and Towns to review and discuss the status of legislation.
-The League publishes a weekly Legislative Bulletin that highlights bills of interest to cities and towns.
-The bulletin is published on Fridays and is only published during the legislative session, which runs January through April.
-Click here to visit the League website and read the most current legislative bulletins, Bulletins for the 2013 legislative session will be published beginning mid-January.
+The League publishes a weekly Legislative Bulletin that highlights bills of general interest to cities and towns.
+The bulletin is published on Fridays and is only published during the legislative session.
+Click here to visit the League website and read the most current legislative bulletins.
+Bulletins for the 2019 legislative session will be published beginning mid-January.